 - ¼ cup white wine

 - 1 package of spaghetti (1 pound) or GF spaghetti

-Drain spaghetti.
-Place spaghetti back into the pot, add in some fresh chopped parsley, the remaining tablespoon of butter.
+- Drain spaghetti.
+Place spaghetti back into the pot, add in some fresh chopped parsley and the remaining tablespoon of butter.
 Then pour some of the lobster sauce over the spaghetti.
 Toss spaghetti with sauce until well combined.